mmeester/shopware6-dev-tools/Readme.md

 bin/console dev:create-alias
 ```

-Now your able to run all your known Shopware Commands like this:
+Now you are able to run all your known Shopware Commands like this:

 ```
 sw cache